mapproxy/mapproxy/doc/mapproxy_util.rst

 .. versionadded:: 1.5.0

-This sub-command helps to display information about configured grids.
+This sub-command displays information about configured grids.

 The command takes a MapProxy configuration file and returns all configured grids.
-In Addition only the configured grid names or one specific grid can be displayed.
-Keep in mind, that MapProxy will have the two following grids configured:
+Keep in mind that it will include have the following two default grids:

   - GLOBAL_GEODETIC
   - GLOBAL_MERCATOR

 Furthermore default values for each grid will be displayed, if they are not defined explicitly.
-All labels with default values will end with an asterix.
+All options with default values are marked with an asterisk.

 .. program:: mapproxy-util grids

 .. cmdoption:: -f <path/to/config>, --mapproxy-config <path/to/config>

-  Display all configured grids for this MapProxy configuration with detailed informations.
+  Display all configured grids for this MapProxy configuration with detailed information.
-  If this option is not set, the sub-command will try to use the last given argument as mapproxy-config.
+  If this option is not set, the sub-command will try to use the last argument as the mapproxy config.

 .. cmdoption:: -l, --list

-  Display only the names of the configured grids for the given configuration
+  Display only the names of the grids for the given configuration.

 .. cmdoption:: -g <grid_name>, --grid <grid_name>

-  Display detailed information only for this grid for the given configuration.
+  Display information only for a single grid.
-  The sub-command will exit, if the given grid name is not found.
+  The tool will exit, if the grid name is not found.

 Example
 -------

-An examplary configuration snippet:
+With the following MapProxy grid configuration:
 ::

   grids: